 For Wooden Doors

 The majority of wooden doors have different locks to uPVC and metal doors.
-Wooden doors normally have two locks, one at waist height and one at shoulder height.
+Wooden doors usually have two locks, one at waist height and one at shoulder height.

 The second lock that is usually fitted to a wooden door is a night latch.
-This can normally be found at shoulder height.
+This can typically be found at shoulder height.
 If you live in an area with a high crime rate, you might need to fit a British Standard Night Latch.
-This will protect you against all of the normal methods of entry used by a burglar.
-Methods such as slipping, picking, drilling and door spreading using a crowbar.
+This will protect you against all of the standard methods of entry used by a burglar.
+Techniques such as slipping, picking, drilling and door spreading using a crowbar.

 As an aside, it is worth fitting a door viewer to your wooden door.
 This will allow you to see who is at your front door without having to open it.
 The door viewer pictured below will give you 120-degree viewing arc from the inside of your property.